charles66820/inriaStage2023/uinter.md

   1. Thread sleep because another thread running.
 Uintr delivered when thread switch back.
 "The receiver has been context switched out because it's time slice has expired or a higher priority task is running.
 The a pending User Interrupt in that case would be delivered when the receiver is context switched back."
   2. "The receiver is in context but not running in `ring-3` (probably due to a syscall).
 The interrupt will be delivered the task enters `ring-3` again."
   3. Thread in blocked syscall.
 Possible to wait before delivery or use specific interrupt handler flags to just force delivery.
 "The receiver is blocked in the kernel and context switched out due to a blocking system call like read() or sleep().
 The receiver can choose to be context switched in and the blocking syscall to be interrupted with the -EINTR error code similar to signal().
 A specific interrupt handler flag needs to be passed to request such behavior."
-- One uintr handler by thread and not by process TODO: test <!-- source: "Only  one interrupt  handler  can  be  registered by a particular thread within a process."https://raw.githubusercontent.com/intel/uintr-linux-kernel/uintr-next/tools/uintr/manpages/0_overview.txt -->
+- One uintr handler by thread and not by process <!-- source: "Only  one interrupt  handler  can  be  registered by a particular thread within a process."https://raw.githubusercontent.com/intel/uintr-linux-kernel/uintr-next/tools/uintr/manpages/0_overview.txt -->
 - Each thread with a registered handler own an unique vector space of 64 vectors.
 This vector is a u64 number.
   <!-- source: "2) Each thread that registers a handler has its own unique vector space of 64 vectors.
 The thread can then use uintr_vector_fd(2) to register a vector and create a user interrupt file descriptor - uvec_fd." -->
 - `uintr_notify` is a function to send uintr from kernel to user. (can be connect to NIC driver to allow uintr through the network /!\ not kernel bypass).